 - Increase fine motor coordination, visual perception, eye-hand coordination, self-care skills, posture and balance

-- Provide services for students with Individualized Education Plans (IEPs) at local school districts
+- Provide services for students with Individualized Education Programs (IEPs) at local school districts

 - Administer and interpret standardized assessments and deliver individual and/or small group services